TamaLab/residem/docs/index.md

 About
 ```
 ResiDEM is a tool to analyze isomorphous difference density map and
-estimate residues having difference density feature associated with it.
+estimates residues having difference density feature associated with it.

-This documentation provides the Command line functionality of running the ResiDEM in Linux and Mac OS.
+This documentation provides the command line functionality of running  `ResiDEM` in Linux and Mac OS environment.
-The code might still be used in Windows, but the code is not tested in Windows.
+The code might still be used in Windows OS, but the code is not tested in Windows.

-The [Installation](Installation.md) contains the installation instructions of ResiDEM command line tool.
+The [Installation](Installation.md) section contains the installation instructions of ResiDEM command line tool.
-Sample usage of basic command line definition can be seen in [Quick Start Guide](Quickstart.md).
+Sample usage of basic command line definitions can be seen in [Quick Start Guide](Quickstart.md).
-If you want to know about the [algorithm](Algorithm) or more [About](About.md) ResiDEM, you can check out our paper.
+If you want to know about the [algorithm](Algorithm) or more [About](About.md) ResiDEM, you can check out our paper:

 [ResiDEM: Analytical Tool for Isomorphous Difference Electron Density Maps Utilizing Dynamic Residue Identification via Density
 Clustering](https://doi.org/10.1021/acs.jcim.4c00858)